ACORNS ACTIVITY CLUB

 Share and discuss your child’s achievements, experiences, progress, and friendships.

 Be available to discuss decisions about running the club.

 Listen to your views and concerns to ensure that we continue to meet your needs.

-Acorns mobile number: 07914879287 (Please leave a voice message if there is no
+Acorns mobile number:07860816175 (Please leave a voice message if there is no

 3 Wolsey Close,

 GET IN TOUCH